Skip to content

 There are a few caveats for specific editors:

-You can also specify a custom line link template by choosing the Custom option in the dropdown.
-If you would like to base your custom template on one of the available editor templates, first select that template in the dropdown and then select Custom.
+You can specify a custom editor link template by choosing the Custom option in the editor dropdown.
+To base your custom template on one of the available editor templates, first select that template in the dropdown and then select Custom.
+The file path to your local git repos will automatically be carried over when switching between editors.

 For example, if you initially select VS Code and then select Custom, the following template will populate the template field: